EnzoR90/Enzo_Portfolios_Repository/HumanRightsIndexHW34.md

 <img src="Sketch 1.png" width="600"/>

 For my second sketch, I made it very two-dimensional with very limited data just to assess whether my interviewees would be able to deduce what the information pertains to.
 Also, I wanted to provide a dichotomy of the first sketch just to get the sense of the audience's preference with the same data provided.
-I looked at one set of data year which was 2022 to gauge whether it would be better for an audience point-of-view as opposed to multiple data year:
+I looked at one set of data year which was 2022 to gauge whether it would be better for an audience's point-of-view as opposed to multiple data year:

 <img src="Sketch 2.png" width="600"/>

 **Step 4:**

 Once I completed my sketches, I tested them out to two contemporaries of mine at the university.
 For this exercise, I just presented the data visualization to them without explaining the content.
 In lieu of the explanation, I gave them about two minutes to look at the two sketches and emphasized that there are no wrong answers.
-I deliberately selected the interviewees that are not in the Public Policy and Management program so that to illiminate any bias on the information presented.
+I deliberately selected the interviewees that are not in the Public Policy and Management program to illiminate any bias on the information presented.
 With this said, they looked at the sketches as part of the regular public which is my aim from the beginning.
-The following are details of the interviewees' profile and feedback.
+The following are details of the interviewees' profile and feedback:

 *Female Student 1, Mid-20s*

 When asked about what Female Student 1 think what they think the visualization is, they answered that they believe it is about Human Rights, freedom of people based on race, gender, rules.
 They mentioned that the first sketch did not provide clarity on what HRI is about.

-When asked to describe what the visualization is telling them, Female Student 1 said that they can see which countries offer less freedom (i.e., Asia & Africa), and countries that offer more freedom (i.e., Europe & USA), and the value of its evolution over time presented with sketch 1.
+When asked to describe what the visualization is telling them, Female Student 1 said that they can see which countries offer less freedom (i.e., Asia & Africa), and countries that offer more freedom (i.e., Europe & USA), and the value of its evolution over time presented in sketch 1.

-Female Student 1 find it surprising that there are less HRI on average in Asia, while not surprise in Africa considering the continent is in turmoil and have more authoritarian ruling.
+Female Student 1 find it surprising that there are less HRI in Asia, while not surprise in Africa considering the continent is in turmoil and have more authoritarian ruling.
 They went on to say that Asia should have more freedom considering the Western influence in the continent.

 The intended audience guessed by Female Student 1 was an average person like them or maybe the United Nations.